In this blog post, we will be looking at how to improve candidate experience in recruitment.

-Beginning a relationship with future potential candidates is ideal to the nurturing process.
+Beginning a relationship with future potential candidates is ideal for the nurturing process.
 People can digest your culture, values and other selling points over a long period of time.
-Allowing them to become familiar to the oragnisation on their own terms.
+Allowing them to become familiar with the organisation on their own terms.

 How does candidate nurturing work?

 Social media is also an incredible platform to interact with potential customers and candidates.
-Conversations can be initiated and companies can reply and engage with online queries. – An opportunity they would otherwise miss.
+You can initiate conversations, and companies can reply and engage with online queries. - An opportunity they would otherwise miss.

-Regular email surveys help organisations understand how your organisation is perceived with valuable insights on how to improve the candidate experience.
+Regular email surveys help organisations understand how your organisation is perceived with valuable insights into improving the candidate experience.

-This has two positives- it allows people to feel valued, and helps organisations strengthen their organisational brand.
-Keep a look out as we’ll next write a blog post on candidate experience surveys.
+This has two positives- it allows people to feel valued and helps organisations strengthen their organisational brand.
+Please keep a lookout as we’ll next write a blog post on candidate experience surveys.

 Companies should aim to create content that showcases their company culture.